NBA postpones Wednesday games after Bucks' boycott | Sports-Games

 The Bucks and Magic were scheduled to tip off shortly after 4 p.m.
 ET but the Bucks did not take the court.
 After their boycott became official, the four other teams set to play in Game 5s on Wednesday weighed the possibility of a boycott before the NBA postponed the games.
 "The NBA and the National Basketball Players Association today announced that in light of the Milwaukee Bucks' decision to not take the floor today for Game 5 against the Orlando Magic, today's three games -- Bucks vs. Magic, Houston Rockets vs. Oklahoma City Thunder and Los Angeles Lakers vs. Portland Trail Blazers -- have been postponed.
 Game 5 of each series will be rescheduled," the NBA announced late Wednesday afternoon.

-The Athletic reported that NBA players scheduled a meeting for Wednesday night to determine their next steps, while NBA TV reported that some players are contemplating leaving the NBA bubble near Orlando.
-ESPN's Adrian Wojnarowski reported the proposed meeting was scheduled for 8 p.m.
-ET.
+The players had a meeting Wednesday night to determine their next steps and whether or not to play Thursday, but ESPN reported no decision was reached.
+Sources also told the network National Basketball Players Association president Chris Paul of the Thunder, vice president Andre Iguodala of the Heat, Los Angeles Clippers coach Doc Rivers and Bucks player Kyle Korver were among those who spoke.
+Earlier in the day, NBA TV reported that some players are contemplating leaving the NBA bubble near Orlando.
 The Bucks refused to take the floor before warmups and remained in the locker room as the time for tipoff came and went.

 While the Magic players were on the floor, ready to begin the next game of the Eastern Conference first-round series, NBA officials gathered at the Milwaukee locker room.
 ESPN reported that NBA officials were there to inform the Bucks of the ramifications of not playing the game.
 And in the locker room, the Bucks were trying to reach the Wisconsin attorney general, Josh Kaul, by phone, The Athletic said.